 As you know, weather can be unpredictable.
 We will make a decision on the races based on forecast and predicted conditions and send out the night before the race and also post on Facebook if there is a change to the schedule below.
 The event will proceed, rain or shine.

 Please be sure to have your signed waiver.
-Participants will not be allowed to participate without a printed copy of the signed waiver which can be found on our website.
+Participants will not be allowed to participate without either an electronic copy on file or a printed copy of the signed waiver which can be found on our website.

 All racers must properly wear a US Coast Guard Approved Flotation Device on their body at all times during the race and follow Coast Guard Regulations for their boat type.

 All competitors should know their capabilities and make an informed decision to paddle based on the conditions and their skill level.

 Wear weather appropriate clothing and bring enough hydration and food to complete the races.